pins/tutorials/Exercise4/README.md

 1. Download the files for Exercise 4 or clone the repository, as described in [Software Used in Tutorial](../README.md#software-used-in-tutorial).
-2. Use the following command to pull and start ONOS with the PINS driver and SAI pipeliner installed.
+2. Go to the directory with the configuration files for Exercise4.
+Ensure that the shell script is executable.

     ```
+    Server$ cd $TUTORIALS_PATH/Exercise4
+    Server$ chmod 0755 flow-objectives.sh
+    ```

+3. Use the following command to pull and start ONOS with the PINS driver and SAI pipeliner installed.

+    ```
     Server$ docker run --rm -t -d -p 8181:8181 -p 8101:8101 -p 5005:5005 -p 830:830 --pull always --name onos dmoro92/pins-onos:0.0.1
     ```

-3. Verify that ONOS is running.
+4. Verify that ONOS is running.

     ```
     Server$ docker ps